simbarras/celeritas-docs/meetings/celeritas_meetings/meetingMinutes.md

 also may start a weekly coding meeting on top of the existing Celeritas meeting.
 The coding one will probably gather less people and will focus on coding and technical discussions.

+# Wed Jun 3, 2020

+- Seth suggests new meeting schedules.
+Coding meetings will happen on Mondays and Thursdays at 1 pm (CT) / 2 pm (ET), with biweekly Celeritas meetings taking place every other Friday at 1 pm (CT) / 2 pm (ET) for more general discussions.